ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 ![github-glossary](/img/localizationProgramGuideline/howItWorked/github-glossary.png)
 ![crowdin-glossary](/img/localizationProgramGuideline/howItWorked/crowdin-glossary.png)

-In DeepL, simply upload your glossary, which will be used automatically during AI translation.
+In DeepL, upload your glossary, which will be used automatically during AI translation.

 We have created [**a program for glossary**](https://github.com/TownSquareXYZ/ton-i18n-glossary) that auto-uploads updates.